SoftwareVerde/bitcoin-verde/specification/utxo-fastsync-chip-20210625.md

 ## Test Cases

-// TODO: Generate node-implementation-agnostic test cases.

-Edge-Cases:
-* Duplicate UTXO scenario
+* Generation/consumption of two UTXO sets that have the same contents/public-key but are associated with different blocks
 * UTXO P2P messages with invalid byte-count breakdowns are considered invalid
 * UTXO P2P messages with invalid public key breakdowns are considered invalid
 * UTXO P2P messages with more/less than 128 buckets are considered invalid
 * UTXO P2P messages containing invalid data (data not matching the advertised public key) are considered invalid
 * UTXO P2P messages surpassing the configured max- bucket/sub-bucket size are not considered for download
+* Given two peers having distinct (but valid) sub-bucket breakdowns, ensure all sub-buckets are downloaded from the same peer
-* UTXO Snapshots for block N should not include block N's coinbase (or other generated outputs)
+* UTXO Snapshots for block N should not include block N's coinbase (or other generated/spent outputs)
 * Empty EC Multiset public key should be `000000000000000000000000000000000000000000000000000000000000000000` (32 bytes)
-* UTXO P2P messages with even/odd public key mismatch
+* UTXO P2P messages with even/odd public key mismatch (i.e., inventory item `0x434D5402` having a public key beginning with `0x03`)
+* Duplicate UTXOs in the UTXO snapshot should have the lower-block height unless previous transaction has been fully spent
-* Ensure consensus on block 690k UTXO set hash/public key.
+* Ensure mainnet block 690k UTXO set matches public key: `000000000000000000000000000000000000000000000000000000000000000000`

 ## Security Considerations